Fire Compartmentation Surveys

 What is Compartmentation and Why Does it Matter?

-Compartmentation is the system of fire-resisting walls, floors, ceilings, and doors that divides a building into separate fire compartments, each designed to contain fire and smoke within its boundaries long enough for occupants to escape safely and for the fire and rescue service to intervene.
+Each compartment is designed to contain fire and smoke within its boundaries long enough for occupants to escape and for the fire and rescue service to intervene.

-In every type of building, the effectiveness of the compartmentation directly influences the safety margin between the time available for occupants to escape and the time it actually takes them to do so.
+In every building, compartmentation directly affects the margin between the time occupants have to escape and the time it actually takes them.
+Compromised compartmentation erodes that margin.
+In the worst cases, it eliminates it entirely.

 Why Most Buildings Have Compartmentation Defects

-The reasons are well understood.
+The reasons are straightforward.

-Every time a pipe, cable, duct, or conduit is installed through a fire-resisting wall or floor, it creates a potential pathway for fire and smoke unless it is properly fire-stopped at the time of installation.
+Every time a pipe, cable, duct or conduit is installed through a fire-resisting wall or floor, it creates a potential pathway for fire and smoke unless it is properly fire stopped at the time of installation.

 What a Fire Compartmentation Survey Involves